cetz-package/cetz/src/bezier.typ

   }
 }

-/// Shorten curve by distance d.
-This keeps the curvature of the
-/// curve by finding new values along the original curve.
-/// If d is positive the curve gets shortened by moving s
-/// closer to e, if d is negative, e is moved closer to s.
-/// The points s and e are moved along the curve, keeping the
-/// kurves curvature the same (the control points get recalculated).
+/// Shorten curve by distance `d`.
+This keeps the curvature of the curve by finding new values along the original curve.
+If `d` is positive the curve gets shortened by moving `s` closer to `e`, if `d` is negative, `e` is moved closer to `s`.
+The points `s` and `e` are moved along the curve, keeping the curve's curvature the same (the control points get recalculated).
 ///
 /// - s  (vector): Curve start
 /// - e  (vector): Curve end